Transgender rights in Australia: Passports

 In 2011, the Australian Passport Office introduced new guidelines for issuing of passports with a new gender, and broadened the availability of the X descriptor to all individuals with documented "indeterminate" sex.
 The revised policy stated that "sex reassignment surgery is not a prerequisite to issue a passport in a new gender.
 Birth or citizenship certificates do not need to be amended."

 Gender dysphoria treatment

 Access by children

 Medical treatment is available to a child who has been diagnosed with gender dysphoria.
+An independent review into gender-affirming care for minors commissioned by the New South Wales government and released in September 2024 found that puberty blockers are "safe, effective and reversible".
+However, they also called for more long-term research.
 A diagnosis requires that the child feels and verbalises a strong desire to have a different gender for at least six months.

+The Royal Australasian College of Physicians, the Royal Australian College of General Practitioners, the Australian Endocrine Society, and AusPATH all support access to puberty blockers for transgender youth.

 Medical treatment for minors with gender dysphoria experiencing puberty is generally divided into two stages: